nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [learnk8s.io: Provisioning cloud resources (AWS, GCP, Azure) in Kubernetes 🌟](https://learnk8s.io/cloud-resources-kubernetes)
 * [padok.fr: Kubernetes’ Architecture: Understanding the components and structure of clusters 🌟](https://www.padok.fr/en/blog/kubernetes-architecture-clusters)
 * [medium.com: Top 15 Online Courses to Learn Docker, Kubernetes, and AWS for Fullstack Developers and DevOps Engineers](https://medium.com/javarevisited/top-15-online-courses-to-learn-docker-kubernetes-and-aws-for-fullstack-developers-and-devops-d8cc4f16e773)
+* [Allocatable memory and CPU in Kubernetes Nodes 🌟](https://learnk8s.io/allocatable-resources) Not all CPU and memory in your Kubernetes nodes can be used to run Pods.
+In this article, you will learn how managed Kubernetes Services such AKS, EKS and GKE reserve resources for workloads, operating systems, daemons and Kubernetes agent.

 [![Kubernetes architecture](images/kubernetes-pod-creation.png)](https://www.padok.fr/en/blog/kubernetes-architecture-clusters)